 Securing our border.
 With a surge of illegal crossings at our southern border, Governor Abbott is taking action with the most robust border security plan of any state in U.S. history.
 That includes launching Operation Lone Star, which deploys air, ground, marine, and tactical border security assets to high threat areas to deny Mexican Cartels, smugglers, and human traffickers the ability to move drugs and people into Texas.
 The Governor also signed a budget that allocates a record $1 billion to border security.
 Additionally, Governor Abbott announced plans to build a border wall in Texas—allocating $250 million as an initial down payment.

 Promises made, promises kept.
 Throughout his time in office, the Governor achieved significant legislative victories to build a safer, freer, and more prosperous future for Texas.
 This includes:

 - Reining in property taxes

 - Investing more in our classrooms and teachers

 - Weatherizing the state’s power system to protect against extreme weather events

 - Passing Constitutional Carry and defending Second Amendment rights

 - Creating a culture of life and protecting the unborn from the ravages of abortion

 Perseverance.
 Before his election in 2014 as the 48th Governor of Texas, Greg Abbott was the 50th Attorney General of Texas, earning a national reputation for defending religious liberty and protecting Texas communities and children.
 He also previously served as a Justice on the Texas Supreme Court and as a State District Judge in Harris County.

-A native Texan, Governor Abbott was born in Wichita Falls and raised in Duncanville.
-After graduating from The University of Texas with a B.B.A. in Finance, he received his law degree from Vanderbilt University.
-Shortly after graduating from law school, he was partially paralyzed by a falling tree while jogging.
+A native Texan and avid sportsman and hunter, Governor Abbott was born in Wichita Falls and raised in Duncanville.
+After graduating from The University of Texas at Austin, he earned a law degree from Vanderbilt University Law School.